Dynamical Dark Energy models in light of the latest observations: Results

-We now turn our attention to the results based on the CMB+DES-Y5+DESI dataset, obtained by replacing the Pantheon+ SNIa with the DES-Y5 sample.
-They are reported in Tables \ref{tab:table3}-\ref{tab:table4}.
-We find an overall enhancement in the evidence for DE dynamics among all models capable of accommodating an effective crossing of the phantom divide when confronted with the aforementioned data.
-This applies to all the DE models considered here, except for $Q_{\rm dm}$ and RRVM (without threshold).
-The mentioned enhancement for the models exhibiting crossing is to be expected, since the DES-Y5 SNIa sample shows a preference for this feature.
-This class includes in our case the CPL and flipped RVM models, as well as the $Q_\Lambda$ and RVM$_{\rm thr}$ scenarios.
-In particular, the exclusion level $E_{\Lambda{\rm CDM}}$ of $\Lambda$CDM relative to the CPL increases to approximately $\sim 4\sigma$ CL, with the information criteria indicating very strong evidence.
-For the flipped RVM, the exclusion reaches $\sim 3.1\sigma$ CL, with a $\Delta$AIC value lying in the strong-evidence regime.
 In the case of the $Q_\Lambda$ and RVM$_{\rm thr}$ models, we find -- again, in terms of $E_{\Lambda{\rm CDM}}$ -- preferences at $\sim 1.7\sigma$ CL and $\sim 2.7\sigma$ CL, respectively, relative to $\Lambda$CDM.
 As discussed above, the $Q_{\rm dm}$ and RRVM models do not exhibit a phantom-divide crossing for the best-fit values obtained in our analysis, and consequently their statistical preference remains essentially unchanged, at the level of $\sim 1.6\sigma$ CL.
 Under the present dataset, and in contradistinction to the previous one, the model $w$XCDM offers a pretty good fit to the data and is strongly preferred over the $\Lambda$CDM, according to its $\Delta$AIC value.
 However, the performance of this model is somehow mitigated in the presence of anisotropic BAO data and without the SH0ES prior.
 This is in contrast to the improved results obtained when the SH0ES prior is used with anisotropic and, specially, with angular BAO data, as demonstrated in Ref. \cite{Gomez-Valent:2024ejh}.
 In Fig. \ref{fig:E_comparison}, we compare in a visual way the values of $E_{\Lambda{\rm CDM}}$ (cf. Sec. \ref{sec:data}, and Eq. \ref{eq:pvalue}) obtained for all the nested models to the $\Lambda$CDM that have been analyzed in this paper.
 Recall that the $w$XCDM does not appear in this figure since it is not nested to the $\CC$CDM.
 The figure eases, we hope, the comparison between the results obtained considering Pantheon+ and DES-Y5.

 The constraints in all models with the current dataset remain consistent with those obtained using Pantheon+, but the parameters governing the DE dynamics are generally shifted further away from the values corresponding to the standard model, except for the $Q_{\rm dm}$ and RRVM, since we have already mentioned that the evidence for these models is a bit smaller with DES-Y5, due to the absence of the crossing feature that is favored by DES-Y5 data.
 In Fig. \ref{fig:posteriors_nu}, we show the one-dimensional posterior distributions for the parameters $\nu$, $\nu_\Lambda$ and $\nu_{\rm dm}$ of the running vacuum models, $Q_\Lambda$ and $Q_{\rm dm}$, respectively.